HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

   sql_file="valid_if_none_match_returns_304.sql"
 ) }}

-[TODO Leo: Better explore this part!!!]
+We saw the distribution of 304 responses increase by 7.7% for `If-Modified-Since` between 2020 and 2021.
+This shows that the community is capitalizing on these data savings.

 ### Validity of date strings

 The three main HTTP headers used to represent timestamps, `Date`,`Last-Modified` and `Expires` all use a date formatted string.
 The `Date` HTTP response header is almost always generated automatically by the web server, meaning that invalid values are extremely rare.
-Still, in the rare event that the date is set incorrectly it can affect cacheability on the response on which it is served.
+Still, in the event that the date is set incorrectly it can affect cacheability on the response on which it is served.

 {{ figure_markup(
   image="invalid-date-formats.png",